Fiskie/unnamed-twig-intellij-plugin/README.md

 (WIP) A plugin to replace the official Twig plugin found in IntelliJ.

 This is not production ready yet!!
-A lot of code has been sampled from the Handlebars plugin, this will eventually be replaced as I learn more about how IntelliJ works.
+A lot of code has been sampled from the Handlebars plugin; this will eventually be replaced to suit Twig as I learn more about how IntelliJ works.

 ## Why this exists